AcuGIS/lizmap-menus/README.md

+## Installation:

+Installation of all three menu types is identical.

-### You should create a custom theme directory for testing:
+You should create a custom theme directory for testing:

 ```ruby
 mkdir /var/www/lizmap-web-client-3.5.5/lizmap/var/themes/default/view